By Dennis Hartley

 Help! – Compared to its predecessor (see above), this is a much fluffier affair, from a narrative standpoint (Ringo is being chased by a religious cult who wish to offer him up as a human sacrifice to their god; hilarity ensues).
 But still, it’s a lot of fun, if you’re in the mood for it.
 Luckily, the Beatles themselves exude enough goofy energy and effervescent charm to make up for the wafer-thin plot line.

-There are a few good zingers here and there in Marc Behm and Charles Wood’s screenplay; but the biggest delights come from director Richard Lester’s flair for visual invention.
+There are a few good zingers in Marc Behm and Charles Wood’s screenplay; but the biggest delights come from director Richard Lester’s flair for visual invention.
 The main reason to watch this film is for the musical sequences, which are imaginative, artful, and light years ahead of their time (pretty much the blueprint for MTV).
 And of course, the Beatles’ music was evolving in leaps and bounds.
-Talk about a killer soundtrack; in addition to the classic title song, you’ve got “Ticket to Ride”, “You’ve Got to Hide Your Love Away”, “The Night Before” and “I Need You”, to name a few.
-And don’t miss those end credits!
+It has a killer soundtrack; in addition to the classic title song, you’ve got “Ticket to Ride”, “You’ve Got to Hide Your Love Away”, “The Night Before” and “I Need You”, to name a few.
+Don’t miss the end credits!

 I Wanna Hold Your Hand– This modest sleeper was the feature film debut for director Robert Zemeckis and writer Bob Gale, the creative tag team who would later collaborate on bigger box office hits like Back to the Future and Who Framed Roger Rabbit.
 Sort of a cross between American Graffiti and The Bellboy, the story concerns an eventful “day in the life” of six New Jersey teenagers.

-Zemeckis overindulges on the door-slamming screwball tropes and the slapstick, but the energetic young cast and Gale’s breezy script keeps the story moving along nicely.
+Zemeckis overindulges on the door-slamming screwball slapstick, but the energetic young cast and Gale’s breezy script keeps the story moving along nicely.
 Allen has a very funny (and very Freudian) scene where she lolls around the Beatles’ hotel suite, taking fetishistic stock of their possessions.
-The film also benefits from original Beatles songs (licensing fees must have been a steal before Michael Jackson bought the catalog).
+The film also benefits from the original Beatles versions of their songs (licensing fees must have been a steal before Michael Jackson bought the catalog).

 Let it Be– By 1969, the Beatles had probably done enough “living” to suit several normal lifetimes, and did so with the whole world looking in.
 It’s almost unfathomable how they could have achieved as much as they did, and at the end of all, still be only in their twenties.
 Are there any other recording artists who have ever matched the creative growth that transpired over the scant six years that it took to evolve from the simplicity of Meet the Beatles to the sophistication of Abbey Road ?
 So, with hindsight being 20/20, should we really be so shocked to see the four haggard and sullen “old guys” who mope through this 1970 documentary?